Recent Events

 Meeting over Zoom, we discussed a wide range of goat husbandry topics, led lagely by questions from members.
 Three documents have been added to the downloadable files in the Members’ area.

 We met over Zoom for a chat about our goats and mohair crafts.
-Many members were able to how what they’ve been working on.
+Many members were able to show what they’ve been working on.

 This meeting was held via Zoom, and a number of members contributed their experiences of selling goats for meat, and of having skins tanned or tanning them themselves.
 Notes were distributed to all attending.